Child support can be payments or payment arrangements made between separated parents to help the costs of raising children.

 - how to pay.

 If you self-manage, you won’t have to apply for a child support assessment.
 You’ll just need to let us know that you’ve chosen to self-manage.

 Read more about child support and your Family Tax Benefit (FTB) Part A.

 Child support agreement

-You can make a formal child support agreement between both parents.
-This can cover:
+Once you have a child support assessment, you may decide you also need a child support agreement.
+You can make a formal child support agreement between both parents that can cover:

 - cash payments

 - non-cash items, such as health insurance or school fees